TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

   - `hidden` defaults to `False`
 - `all_or_nothing` defaults to `True` for `sql_dql` and `isda_streaming` and `False` for `sql_ddl`
 - `check_results` (if results are provided manually, the provided `answer` is run against the database and the results are compared)
+- `extra` additional information for question generation (currently, this is ony used for [Coderunner DDL/DML templates](#coderunner-ddldml-questions))

 Therefore, a minimal version of the above `.yml` file looks as follows: